corydonbaylor/twitter-viz/README.md

   mutate(weeknum = factor(weeknum, rev(unique(weeknum)), ordered = T) # we want the earlier weeks at the top of the calendar
 )
 ```
 Finally we just need to make the actual visualization.
 This is the easy part (thankfully).
-All we are going here is setting the x and y for tiles, adding text (the date) to appear within the tiles and removing extra things like gridlines and the legend.
+All we are going here is setting the x and y for tiles, adding text (for the date) to appear within the tiles and removing extra things like gridlines and the legend.

 One little trick, that I didn't think was readily apparent, was to use scale_fill_gradient2 to make a diverging color scale centered around 0.
 Other than that, the inline comments should provide enough context to what was going on here.
 ```